Kindergarten to 12th Grade Student Success

 As a response to the needs expressed in our community, we offer Love and Logic: Adults Supporting Youth with Challenging Pasts™.
 This program cuts through the complexity of challenging topics and provides solutions that can be immediately applied.
 Participants gain powerful insight into how trauma affects the brain, the science behind healthy attachment relationships, and why such bonds form the foundation for emotional and neurological healing.

 Love and Logic: Supporting Youth with Special Needs™

 The Love and Logic: Supporting Youth with Special Needs™ class is designed to be a follow-up/bonus program for parents/caregivers, educators, and other professionals who have already attended a stand-alone Love and Logic® class.
 This class offers techniques for developing and maintaining cooperative family and school teams to support special needs children.
 Participants will learn how to understand special needs children’s unique needs and competencies and develop skills to avoid becoming overwhelmed.
 This class emphasizes the importance of establishing healthy “can-do” expectations of children with varying needs.

 Students are more likely to achieve academic success when their parents are healthy and engaged in their school and community.
 The K-12 Student Success Advisory Group recognizes this by supporting the Community Schools Model, where the social, emotional, and physical health needs of both students and their families are met in schools, leading to improved student learning, stronger families, and healthier communities.

 Curriculum Exploration and Development

-K-12 Student Success Workgroup is continually assessing needs within our community to support adults supporting K-12 students in their academic careers.
-The K-12 Student Success Workgroup will next explore the development of curriculum around one or several of the following areas: trauma, parenting academy (how to navigate the American K-12 public school and post-secondary systems), and LBGTQ+ professional development.
+K-12 Student Success Advisory Group is continually assessing needs within our community to support adults supporting K-12 students in their academic careers.
+The K-12 Student Success Advisory Group will next explore the development of curriculum around one or several of the following areas: trauma, parenting academy (how to navigate the American K-12 public school and post-secondary systems), and LBGTQ+ professional development.